CarterFaceySmith/nodeStockInformationServer/README.md

 ## Getting Started

-To get started with the `nodeStockInformationServer`, follow these steps:
+To get started with NSIS, follow these steps:

 ### Prerequisites